College of Graduate Studies

-- FACULTY - A minimum of nine (9) faculty members representing the six (6) colleges offering graduate studies.
+- FACULTY - A minimum of ten (10) faculty members representing the colleges in which graduate programs are offered.

-- STUDENT - A minimum of four (4) student members, representing the colleges offering graduate studies, to be selected from a list of names submitted by the President of the Student Government Association.
+- STUDENT - A minimum of four (4) student members, also representing the colleges; and

 - ADVISORY - Nonvoting advisory members as determined by the President.